- Planning an expedition to the end of the world

 - The perks of exploring the peninsula and surrounding islands by boat

-- A short history of Varuna—a state-of-the-art sailboat built for Arctic expeditions
+- A short history of Varuna—the state-of-the-art sailboat built for Arctic expeditions

 - Meeting Varuna’s gallant crew and its seasoned skipper